Petrels of The Petrel Station

 Scientific name: Procellaria westlandica

 Westland Petrels are another large, dark Procellaria petrel that have to be picked out from among the much more common Black Petrels.
-They are noticeably bigger and broader, with a stout pale yellow bill that usually shows a more solid black tip.
+They are noticeably bigger and broader, with a chunky pale yellow bill that usually shows a more solid black tip.

 Northern Giant Petrel